 In the session “Towards Cradle to Cradle – Plastic Product Circularity”, our colleague Natalia Chebaeva presented the work on our eCircular project, emphasizing on the activities we did in 2018 and 2019.
 During her sessions, learning points on the project and activities were presented along with an overview of the opportunities that digitalization enables for the circularity of plastics, as well as challenges arising from the change in the business models and the implementation of new technologies.
 Her presentation also made a call for action by showing an eCircular roadmap for the digital transformation of value chains to improve plastic waste prevention and dematerialization.

 General atmosphere and enthusiasm around LCM

-This LCM conference provided us with a good snapshot of what the LCM community is currently working on and what are the topics and discussion in different areas and with different actors.
+This LCM2019 conference provided us with a good snapshot of what the LCM community is currently working on and what are the topics and discussion in different areas and with different actors.
 We definitely enjoyed the overall environment at the conference and the enthusiasm and engagement everyone had, and we are looking forward to seeing the following edition of the LCM taking place in 2021 in Stuttgart.